kwchurch/GEE/README.md

 <a href="https://arxiv.org/pdf/2109.13098">GEE</a> is an alternative to
 <a href="https://www.researchgate.net/profile/Ming-Ding-2/publication/334844418_ProNE_Fast_and_Scalable_Network_Representation_Learning/links/5f1e97f292851cd5fa4b2285/ProNE-Fast-and-Scalable-Network-Representation-Learning.pdf">ProNE</a>.
-Both methods input a graph, G, and output an embedding, Z.  Cosines of rows of Z can be interpreted in terms of random walks on G.
+Both methods input a graph, $G$, and output an embedding, $Z$.
+Cosines of rows of $Z$ can be interpreted in terms of random walks on $G$.

 The bottleneck for ProNE is the SVD in the prefactorization step.
 GEE is faster than ProNE because it avoids the SVD, though we believe the GEE itertions are likely to get stuck in